-C# provides a concept to write source code in separate files and compile it as a single unit.
-This feature is called partial types and included in C# 2.0.
-The partial keyword is used to create partial types.
+C# offers a functionality that allows developers to write source code in distinct files and then compile them together as a unified whole.
+This capability, known as partial types, was introduced in C# 2.0.
+The keyword 'partial' is employed to define partial types.

-Let's see an example.
-Here, we are creating a partial class that includes a depositeAmount function in the Customer.cs file and a withdraw function in the Customer2.cs file.
-Both functions are stored in separate file and combined when compiled.
+Here, we are defining a partial class in the Customer.cs file that contains the depositeAmount method and a withdraw method in the Customer2.cs file.
+These methods are stored in distinct files and merged during the compilation process.

 C# Partial Class Example